1. Context

 If the build fails and you commit some last-minute fix, then you must redo the previous step where you re-tag and force-push to origin!

-8. Make sure the Jenkins build is right: you can recognize this is the case, when you see Jenkins starts building the website.
+3. Make sure the Jenkins build is right: you can recognize this is the case, when you see Jenkins starts building the website (which should happen in \~2-3 minutes, at least on dragon).
 Jenkins will take 20-65 minutes to complete the build, depending on the isoworkerN that is used.

 diff -Naur \